-Community Garden for Wellbeing at Canterbury Christ Church University, UK
+Community Garden for Wellbeing at Canterbury Christ Church University, Kent, UK

 Community garden for wellbeing.
 To turn an existing very large outdoor space, the Oasis garden, into a community garden for students, staff and visitors